 Deciding Where to Apply to Dental School

-- Click here for the video discussing general factors to consider.
+- Click here for the video discussing general factors to consider by the ADEA.

 - Click here for factors from the American Student Dental website.

 Making a sound decision will require gathering as much information as you can about the schools.
-Take advantage of the opportunities such as meeting schools visiting our campus, attending events with the Predental Society, possibly scheduling campus visits to schools that interest you most, and visiting with schools displaying at the Hinman.
+Take advantage of opportunities such as meeting dental schools at our Health Professions Fair each spring, attending events with the Predental Society, possibly scheduling campus visits to schools that interest you most, and visiting with schools displaying at the Hinman.

 Why should I limit my choices?

 Be cautious to apply only to a school where you would go, especially if it is the only school where you were accepted.
 Why?
 Because if you turn down an offer, the next year, if you reapply, you will be asked if you have previously applied and have previously been accepted?
 Imagine how that information might influence admissions committees: Are you certain about the profession?
 Will you turn down another (dental school) offer of acceptance?
 Do you exercise good judgment?
 Are you immature?
 There are many potential red flags here.